 Companion Planting with Coleus

-Coleus is a garden favorite, prized for its vivid foliage and ability to thrive in a range of conditions.
+A garden favorite, Coleus is prized for its vivid foliage and ability to thrive in a range of conditions.
 While it can stand alone as a striking centerpiece, Coleus truly shines when paired with complementary plants.
 The key to successful combinations is choosing companions that enhance its bold colors, echo or contrast its leaf shapes, and thrive in the same environmental conditions.
-This guide highlights how to use Coleus effectively in your garden and which plants pair beautifully with both shade-loving and sun-tolerant varieties.
+This Garden Blog highlights how to use Coleus effectively in your garden and which plants pair beautifully with both shade-loving and sun-tolerant varieties.

 Using Coleus in the Garden